carpentries-incubator/docker-introduction/_episodes/07-docker-image-examples.md

 ## Jekyll Website Example

-In this [Jekyll Website example](../_extras/e02-jekyll-lesson-example), you can practice rendering this lesson website locally using Docker and a Jekyll a container image.
+In this [Jekyll Website example](../_extras/e02-jekyll-lesson-example), you can practice rendering this lesson website on your computer using Jekyll in a Docker container.
-This example helps avoid a complicated software install by using a container image.
+Rendering the website in a container avoids a complicated software installation; instead of installing Jekyll and all the other tools needed to create the final website, all the work can be done in the container.

 ## GitHub Actions Example

-In this [GitHub Actions example](../_extras/e01-github-actions), you can learn more about continuous integration in the clound and how you can use container images with GitHub to automate some of your workflow.
+In this [GitHub Actions example](../_extras/e01-github-actions), you can learn more about continuous integration in the cloud and how you can use container images with GitHub to automate repetitive tasks like testing code or deploying websites.

 <!--- Placeholder for
 ## Geospatial Example